lyra/plugin-magento/README.md

 # PayZen for Magento

-PayZen for Magento is an open source plugin that links e-commerce websites based on Magento to PayZen secured payment gateway developped by [Lyra Network](https://www.lyra-network.com/).
+PayZen for Magento is an open source plugin that links e-commerce websites based on Magento to PayZen secured payment gateway developed by [Lyra Network](https://www.lyra-network.com/).

 Namely, it enables the following payment methods :
 * PayZen - Standard credit card payment